First time Mom regrets… but really, how could you expect anything different.

 HEYSHAYLA for $5 off your training underwear or potty purchase!

-For us, the cloth diapers go hand in hand with EC. the hardest part about starting cloth diapering is making a decision on what kind to get and then figuring out your setup.
+For us, the cloth diapers go hand in hand with EC, the hardest part about starting cloth diapering is making a decision on what kind to get and then figuring out your setup.
+I made a video and blog to explain the main 4 kinds.

-I think the all in ones (AIO) or the pocket diapers are the way to go.
-I discuss the pros/cons in this video!
-All in ones are EASY because they’re one diaper no folding, no stuffing.
-I have all-in-ones and they haven’t been a problem until she started solids.
-One of the flaps sometimes falls into the toilet water while I’m spraying it off and that’s really annoying.
+For us, all in ones (AIO) are the way to go!
+All in ones are EASY because they're one diaper no folding, no stuffing.
+I have all-in-ones and they haven't been a problem until she started solids.
+One of the flaps sometimes falls into the toilet water while I'm spraying it off and that's really annoying.
+Blog post about our cloth diaper experience her and one year review here.
 I might consider pocket diapers but I really did not like the idea of having to stuff the liners.

 We do an 80/20 system

-where we do disposables at night and when we’re away from the house for a long period.
+We do disposables at night and when we're away from the house for a long period (20%).

-As for the diapers, I’d recommend getting at least 24 (Facebook marketplace is a great find to find a “lot” of cloth diapers).
-You just want to make sure you’re checking the elasticity.
-If you’re super savvy you can fix this yourself.
-I haven’t needed to do it yet.
+As for the cloth diapers, we do it the rest of the time.
+I'd recommend getting at least 24 (Facebook marketplace is a great find to find a “lot” of cloth diapers).
+You just want to make sure you're checking the elasticity.
+If you're super savvy you can fix this yourself.
+I haven't needed to do it yet.

 My OVERALL Advice: